 This excellent combo unit lets you enjoy real charcoal and wood smoking, and you can grill up your standard barbecue fare, too.
 All that, plus the convenience of a propane igniter to get the charcoal burning in no time.

-If you prefer a brief look, then you’ll want this link:
+If you’d like a brief look, then you’ll want this link:

 Smoke Hollow 44241g2 Gas Smoker